Dartmoor National Park, famed abode of Lorna Doone and the Hound of the Baskervilles!

 There are also plenty of routes for those keen on cycling, and it’s possible to hire bikes in Tavistock.
 The Dartmoor Way is a 90 mile cycle route that includes many of the parks towns including Okehampton, Tavistock and Buckfastleigh.

 Other outdoor activities available in Dartmoor include horse and pony rides, fishing and climbing.
+Expect to see many ponies grazing along the stretches of grassland while you drive through Dartmoor National Park.

 In the East lies the pleasant town of North Bovey – this is a great place to see quaint thatched cottages dating back to the 17th century.
 Yet another place to marvel at picture-perfect thatched cottages is in the charming little town of Buckland In The Moor.